How to Harness Recruiter and Hiring Manager Relationships for Greater Results

 Step 2: Make the Recruiting Process Transparent

 Few hiring managers know how much work, research, and data go into a strong search and recruitment process.
 That can be one of the reasons tensions rise between recruiters and hiring managers.
-How hard can it be to find good candidates? a hiring manager might wonder.
+How hard can it be to find good candidates, a hiring manager might wonder.
 They won’t know unless you tell them.

 To mitigate this, it is imperative that recruiters walk the hiring managers through the process, so they understand what is being done and why.
 This is also a great time to reiterate what is needed from the hiring manager, like feedback after slating, and calendar availability for interview scheduling.
 Providing complete process transparency creates greater trust and helps hiring managers become strong recruitment champions.